connierw/commercialization-public/manufacture/desktop/capture-and-apply-windows-system-and-recovery-partitions.md

     ApplyImage E:\Images\ThinImage.wim
     ```

-    where D:\\Images\\ThinImage.wim is the name of your Windows image file.
+    where E:\\Images\\ThinImage.wim is the name of your Windows image file.

     **Note**  If the DISM /Apply-Image command fails, make sure you’re using a [supported version of DISM](dism-supported-platforms.md) for that Windows image.
 For example, to apply a Windows 10 image, you’ll need the Windows 10 version of DISM.